 Our study characterizes the ecosystem response of the gut microbiota in response to fibers, and emphasizes that ecological interactions play a key role in the personalized impact of dietary changes.
 By integrating gLV model with Bayesian regression, we inferred a competitive network of fiber degraders as keystone bacteria that mediate the response of gut microbiota to inulin and resistant starch intervention. gLV-based ecological inference from gut microbiome time series data has yielded mechanistic insights into the stability of probiotic community under dietary perturbation [42], colonization resistance of pathogenic Clostridioides difficile [43], and community assembly dynamics within preterm infant gut [22].
+However, Bayesian regression using a Markov-Chain-Monte-Carlo sampler is computationally expensive, posing a limitation on the maximum number of taxa included in the gLV model (20 used in this study).
+Taxonomic grouping as a coarse-grained approach is thus necessary to represent the majority of microbiota composition with a limited number of taxa.
+As opposed to human studies, grouping sequences at a fixed taxonomic rank (e.g., species or genus level) is inappropriate in mice as too many seuqences could only be classified up to the family level (e.g., Muribaculaceae).
+In this study, we chose to group 16S sequences by the lowest classified taxonomic level, which generated sequence clusters at heterogeneous taxonomic ranks—some at species level while others at family level.
+Other approaches such as OTU-picking would also apply and we showed that the inference is insensitive to the choice of grouping method (Fig. S7).

-Besides evidences supporting the fiber-degrading function of these putative degraders, our findings correspond to and advance previous literature at multiple systems level understanding of the effects of dietrary changes.
-First, the small number of fiber degraders (five for inulin and two for resistant starch) suggested that fiber-induced bacterial shifts are very selective and occur to a restricted number of taxa.
-Second, the absolute abudance of many fiber-degrading bacteria such as taxa related to the genus Bifidobacterium, failed to expand in the mouse gut on both fibers (Fig. S13), indicating that fiber-induced bacterial enrichement cannot be simply predicted from their in vitro growth.
-Third, our results revelaed that fiber-induced dynamics are largely driven by competitions and un.
-Muribaculaceae outcompetes other degraders in consuming both fibers.
+Our findings correspond to and advance previous literature at multiple systems level understanding of the diet-induced changes in gut microbiome.
+The small number of fiber degraders (five for inulin and two for resistant starch) suggested that fiber-induced bacterial shifts are very selective and occur to a restricted number of taxa.
+Notably, not all well known fiber-degrading bacteria such as the taxa related to the genus Bifidobacterium were able to expand in the mouse gut on both fibers (Fig. S15), indicating that fiber-induced bacterial enrichement is context-dependent and cannot be simply predicted from their in vitro growth.
+Our results further revelaed that fiber-induced dynamics are largely driven by competitions and Muribaculaceae outcompetes other degraders in consuming both fibers.
 Since the family Muribaculaceae was specific to the mouse gut [44], it might have been adapted to the murine gut with higher fitness in utilizing fiber.
-Fourth, we offered new insights into the fiber-induced shift in propionate production by linking its inter-individual variability with baseline abundance of un.
-Muribaculaceae.
+Finally, we offered new insights into the fiber-induced shift in propionate production by linking its inter-individual variability with baseline abundance of Muribaculaceae.
 We propose that bacteria from this family can also produce propionate, thus correlating bacterial load and propionate concentration in the gut during dietary fiber intake.